k0sproject/k0s/docs/raspberry-pi5.md

       eval "$(ssh-agent -s)"
       ```

-  2. ​​Add your private key (you’ll be prompted for the passphrase)
+  2. Add your private key (you’ll be prompted for the passphrase)

       ```bash
       ssh-add ~/.ssh/id_rsa